shopware/docs/guides/plugins/apps/payment.md

 You may choose between a synchronous and an asynchronous payment method.
 These two types are differentiated by defining a `finalize-url` or not.
 If no `finalize-url` is defined, the internal Shopware payment handler will default to a synchronous payment.
 If you do not want or need any communication during the payment process with your app, you can also choose not to provide a `pay-url`, then the payment will remain on open on checkout.

-Below you can see three different definitions of payment methods.
+Below you can see different definitions of payment methods.

+Depending on the URLs you provide, Shopware knows which kind of payment flow your payment method supports.

 {% code title="manifest.xml" %}